 I was adopted, and my biological grandfather was an absolutely fascinating fellow named Ralph M. Pearson.
-Of particular note is that in his teens (late-1890s), Ralph may have been the first person in history to accomplish the Great Loop… though others say that distinction goes to three boys in a sailboat.
-In any case, he took off from Chicago with his adventurous mom in a homemade boat and cruised down the Mississippi, along the Gulf and Atlantic coasts to New York, up the Hudson River, left on the Erie Canal and through the Great Lakes back to Chicago.
+Of particular note is that in 19080-1909, Ralph may have been the first person in history to accomplish the Great Loop… though others say that distinction goes to three boys in a sailboat in the 1890s.
+In any case, he took off from Chicago with his adventurous mom in a homemade boat named Catherine M and cruised down the Mississippi, along the Gulf and Atlantic coasts to New York, up the Hudson River, left on the Erie Canal and through the Great Lakes back to Chicago.

 By the time of this post, he had become passionate about aviation engineering, but his primary career was in the arts… by the end of his life in 1958 he had produced countless etchings (many with Southwest themes, as he had moved from Chicago to Taos), and published seven books.